Year Two Medieval and Modern: Wednesday Evenings Online via Zoom

 Hosted by: Hebrew College

 The Me’ah Classic Year 2 Program begins with Medieval in the Fall and continues with Modern in the Spring.
-Your tuition covers the Fall semester.
+Your tuition covers the Spring semester.

 Study the Jewish mindset and the contours of medieval Jewish civilizations under Islam and Christianity during the Middle Ages (600 to 1700 CE).